alaflaquiere/learn-spatial-structure/README.md

 ```
 \<type\> can be one of the three strings:

+* gridexplorer3d - for an agent with 3 motor DoF in a discrete gridworld (fast)
-* gridexplorer - for an agent in a discrete gridworld (fast)
+* gridexplorer6d - for an agent with 6 motor DoF in a discrete gridworld (fast)
 * arm3droom - for a three-segment arm moving a RGB camera in a 3D environment (slow)